- 3,127 people have been sent to Nauru or PNG as part of offshore processing arrangements

 These updates provide information on how many people are in our processing centres, boat turnbacks, refugee status determination and returns from offshore processing centres and detention in Australia.
 They do not provide information on refugees who are still in Nauru or PNG but not in the offshore processing centre itself.
 From October 2017, the Department no longer publishes information about refugee status determination on Nauru or Papua New Guinea.

 This page includes information from these updates as well as from the Department’s statistics on detention, and the more detailed information available through Senate estimates.

 Thanks to our volunteers Sophie Boyle, Liam Rasmussen and Johan Ariff for extracting information from Senate estimates.

 How many people are there, and where are they?

 Since offshore processing began, 3,127 people have been sent to Nauru or Papua New Guinea (PNG).
-Unfortunately, while the Department reports on how many people are in the offshore processing centres (which the Department calls Regional Processing Centres), it does not report on the numbers now living outside those centres.
+Unfortunately, while the Department reports on how many people are in the offshore processing centres (which the Department calls Regional Processing Centres), it does not report regularly on the numbers now living outside those centres.

 Numbers of people in the offshore processing centres